Skip to main content

 • Infrequent traveler, hate wasted plans? —> Roamless (credits never expire)

-For a broader look at all eSIM providers ranked, see our Best eSIM Providers 2026 guide.
+For our ranked list of all eSIM providers, see our Best eSIM Providers 2026 guide.
 And if you’re new to eSIM technology entirely, start with What Is an eSIM? to understand the basics before you buy.

 Frequently Asked Questions

-The best Airalo alternative depends on your needs.
+The best eSIM provider depends on your needs.
 Holafly is best if you want unlimited data.
-Saily (by NordVPN) is best for budget travelers, offering 10-20% lower prices.
+Saily (by NordVPN) is best for budget travelers, offering the lowest per-GB pricing.
 Nomad eSIM is best for first-timers with its free 3-day trial.
 See our full comparison above for details.

-Holafly is better than Airalo if you need unlimited data -- it's the only major eSIM provider offering truly unlimited plans.
-However, Airalo beats Holafly on coverage (200+ vs 180+ countries), pricing for capped plans, and plan flexibility.
-Most travelers are better served by Airalo unless unlimited data is a priority.
+Holafly is better if you need unlimited data -- it's the only major eSIM provider offering truly unlimited plans.
+Saily beats Holafly on per-GB pricing and offers broader 5G support.
+Most travelers on a budget are better served by Saily unless unlimited data is a priority.

 Which eSIM provider is cheapest?

-Saily (by NordVPN/Nord Security) is the cheapest major eSIM provider, with plans starting at $3.99 for 1GB/7 days -- about 10-20% cheaper than Airalo across most destinations. aloSIM is another budget option with plans starting around $4.50.
+Saily (by NordVPN/Nord Security) is the cheapest major eSIM provider, with plans starting at $3.99 for 1GB/7 days. aloSIM is another budget option with plans starting around $4.50.

 Are there any eSIM providers with unlimited data?